opencollective/opencollective-pdf/README.md

 with you local development data.
 It is also the best way if you need to make changes to the graphql queries.

-The easier to make it work is to go to `/applications` on the frontend, generate an api key, and to add `?app_key=your_key_here` to all your requests.
+The easier to make it work is to go to `/:userSlug/admin/for-developers` on the frontend, generate a personal token, and to add `?app_key=your_key_here` to all your requests.

 **Tips**